azabluda/InfoCarrier.Core/README.md

 ### Server

-Use `QueryDataHelper` and `SaveChangesHelper` classes to implement the back-end service.
+Implement your back-end service with the help of `IInfoCarrierServer`.
 In the simple case when no transaction support is required it may look like the following:

 ```C#
 [ServiceContract]